dyhes/zulip/docs/documentation/overview.md

-What you are reading right now is part of the collection of documentation targeted at developers and people running their own Zulip servers.
+What you are reading right now is part of the collection of documentation targeted at developers and people running their own Aloha servers.
 These docs are written in
 [CommonMark Markdown](https://commonmark.org/) with a small bit of rST.
 We've chosen Markdown because it is
 [easy to write](https://commonmark.org/help/).
-The source for Zulip's developer documentation is at `docs/` in the Zulip Git repository, and they are served in production at [zulip.readthedocs.io](https://zulip.readthedocs.io/en/latest/).
+The source for Aloha's developer documentation is at `docs/` in the Aloha Git repository, and they are served in production at [zulip.readthedocs.io](https://zulip.readthedocs.io/en/latest/).